Finding the Right Debt Settlement Company for Your Financial Needs

 This checklist can be used to help you verify that a debt settlement firm is legitimate.
 It involves:

-- Asking the Consumer Financial Protection Bureau (CFPB) if there are complaints against the firm in question and how those complaints were managed.
+- Checking with the Consumer Financial Protection Bureau (CFPB) to see if there are complaints against the firm in question and how those complaints were managed.
 Debt settlement companies that don’t take good care of their customers will often have multiple, unhandled complaints on record with the CFPB.
+The best debt relief companies have few complaints filed against them with the CFPB and have a track record filled with years of successful programs.

-- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the debt settlement firm in question.
+- Contact your state’s attorney general and inquire if any action has been taken by your state against the debt settlement firm in question.

-- Checking the business’ Better Business Bureau (BBB) profile and seeing if there are any complaints and how they were handled.
+- Looking into the business’ profile with the Better Business Bureau (BBB) and seeing if there are any complaints and how they were handled.
 Any debt settlement company that you’re considering should have a BBB rating of A or higher.
+The best debt relief companies tend to have a BBB rating of A+.

 Black Hat and White Hat Debt Settlement Companies